abki12c/StoreManagement/out/production/StoreManagement/README.md

-# StoreManagement
+# About
-a cli app for managing store order and sales
+This is my first ever java project.
+It's a cli app for managing orders and sales for a store.

+# Run
+To run the program just execute mainApp.java